Skip to main content

 When you are building your SST app, RemixSite will invoke npm build inside the Remix app directory.
 Make sure path is pointing to the your Remix app.

 We also added the site's URL to the stack output.
 After the deploy succeeds, the URL will be printed out in the terminal.
-Note that during development, the site is not deployed.
-You should run the site locally.
-In this case, site.url is undefined.
-Read more about how environment variables work during development.

 Single region vs edge